The Benefits Of Mulching Your Garden

 Benefit #1.
 Stop weeds.

-The primary purpose of mulching is to deter the weeds from growing and, in turn, taking nutrients away from your plants as they try to grow.
-And fewer weeds naturally means less work, less stress on your back, and less time wasted on an unnecessary project.
+The primary purpose of mulching is to deter weeds from growing, which can choke out your plants and take nutrients away, affecting their growth.
+Fewer weeds naturally means less work, less stress on your back, and less time wasted on an unnecessary project.

-Let’s face it, homesteading is a lot of work, and there seem to be so many chores that always need to be done.
-Why not do what you can to limit how often some of those chores need to be done so you can put your attention elsewhere?
+Let’s face it: Homesteading and growing a garden are a lot of work, and there seem to be so many chores that always need to be done.
+Why not do what you can to limit the frequency of those chores so you can put your attention elsewhere?

 Benefit #2.
 Protection.

-Mulching protects your plants from disease.
+Mulching can also protect your plants from disease by acting as a splash barrier when watering.
 You may not realize this, but most diseases happen during watering.
-When you water from above, covering the entire plant, you risk any soil-borne pests or illnesses splashing up onto the leaves.
+When you water from above in a shower, covering the entire plant, you risk splashing soil up onto the leaves.
+In the soil, there may be soil-borne diseases or pests that are not getting in contact with your plant.

-One way is to be sure you always water close to the ground where the roots are.
-You can do this by holding the hose close to the ground or setting up irrigation lines using a ground soaker hose to do the work for you.
+One way to prevent this is to water close to the ground where the roots are.
+You can do this by holding the hose at the base of the plant or setting up irrigation lines using a ground soaker hose to do the work for you.

 woman standing in front of a garden holding a watering can